bebaek/cryomem/README.md

 # Cryomem
 Python library/command utilities for Cryomem research project.
 The package includes test/measurment control code as well as useful analysis code.
-Routine utility code is accessible from the command line.
-Since analysis is often done case by case, relevant code is used from a python script (often from Jupyter Notebook).
+Routine utility functions/methods are also executable directly from the command line.
+More involving analyses can be done by importing from a script/Jupyter notebook.

 ## Installation
 Go to the root of the repository where setup.py is located, then run